BURY BREAKFAST CLUB (Time For A Change)

 Mick is ex-armed forces.
 After leaving the military and suffering with PTSD, he found himself with a drug problem and also became homeless.
 He overcame his addiction only to then find himself with a drink problem.
 Now Mick is 9 years clean and sober (a massive achievement).
 He says the breakfast club ‘helps to keep him sane’.

 Mick and Jane do all this work on a shoestring budget, neither of them get paid for any of the work they do.
 They both give their time freely, and seem to really enjoy what they are doing, although Mick said ‘I don’t think I do anything special, I just help people who are in a difficult situation’

 They currently receive no funding.
 Luckily they have a great relationship with The Manna House, and they have agreed that they can keep using their building and just pay the rent as and when they can afford it.
 They rely on donations to the breakfast club as contributions towards the rent.
-They now also get food donations from Asda and have a volunteer accountant doing their books.
+They receive food donations from Asda 2 or 3 times a year and a volunteer accountant helps with their books.